Nadia-Mas/Nadia-Mas/README.md

 Computer Science Ph.D Student
 -----------------------------------

-I am a Ph.D. student in Computer Science at UTSA, and my main interests are Data Science, NLP, and Computer Vision especally in area of health, energy, and education.
+I am a Ph.D. student in Computer Science at UT, and my main interests are Data Science, NLP, and Computer Vision especally in area of health, energy, and education.
 Mostly, I do code in Python but I am an intermediate C++ user as well.

 * 👂 My name is Nadia.
 * 👩 Pronouns: she/her